DrakirL/DrakirL.github.io/p10/ancestry.md

 Choose one of the following benefits:
 <br><br>
 **Expert** <br>
-You gain 5 additional Skill Points to spend.
+Increase the Grade for one of your Skills by 1.
 <br><br>
 **Mage** <br>
-You learn one Rank 1 Cantrip Spell of your choice from any Spell List.
+You learn one Cantrip Spell of your choice.

 ## Elves
 Elves are known to be fair and have pointed features, including a set of recognizably long ears. <br>